-The 1st Call for Proposals for the “Synergies and Networking” Statute of Development Law 4399/2016 has also been published, with a deadline for submitting applications of investment projects on March 31st 2019 provided that the budget of the scheme is not exhausted earlier.
+The 1st Call for Proposals for the “Synergies and Networking” scheme of the Development Law 4399/2016 has also been published, with a deadline for submitting applications of investment projects on March 31st 2019 provided that the budget of the scheme is not exhausted earlier.

 Aid rates of up to 55% are provided, based on the expected revision of the Regional Aid Map, depending on company size and installation area.